All topics

 • Respiratory depression

-• Sudden death (as a result of cardiac arrest - butane and propane are the most commonly used substances)
+• Sudden death (as a result of cardiac arrest - butane and propane appear to be the most commonly involved)

 Tolerance (need to increase the dose to feel the same effect)